‘Parenting a Teen Who Has Intense Emotions’ discusses DBT skills for behavioral health challenges

 About this author

-Brianna Gibbons is a Web Producer for the Sovereign Health Group.
+Brianna Gibbons is a Web Producer.
 She graduated from Westmont College with a Bachelors of Arts in English.
-She currently works hard to organize and publish the content created by Sovereign Health for the blogs and websites.
+She currently works hard to organize and publish the content for the blogs and websites.
 In her spare time, Brianna loves to read, write, knit, travel, dote on her pets and randomly go on small adventures with friends.